PoisotLab/ms_network_prediction/manuscript.md

 A naïve initial approach to measure how well a model does is _accuracy_, *i.e.* the proportion of values it got correct.
-However, consider what we know about interaction networks: they are often very sparse, with connectance between $0.1$ and $0.3$.
+However, consider what we know about interaction networks: they are often very sparse, with connectance usually below a third.
 If we build a model that always guesses there will be no interaction between two species, it will be correct in the majority of cases because the majority of potential interactions in a network typically do not exist.
 Therefore this "empty-matrix" model would always have an _accuracy_ of $1-C$, where $C$ is the observed connectance, which would almost always be greater than 50%.
 Understanding model performance within sensitivity-specificity space may be more informative, where sensitivity evaluates how good the model is at predicting true interactions (True Positive Rate) and specificity refers to the prediction of true "non-interactions" (True Negative Rate).
 It must be noted that in ecological networks, there is no guarantee that the "non-interactions" (assumed true negatives) in the original dataset are indeed true negatives [@Jordano2016ChaEco;
 @Jordano2016SamNet].
 This can result in the positive/negative values, and the false omission/discovery being artificially worse, and specifically decrease our confidence in predicted interactions.

-In response to the general problem of biases in classifiers, many metrics have been proposed to measure binary-classifiers (see @tbl:validation, [@Gu2009EvaMea; @Drummond2006CosCur]) and are indicative of how well the model performs with regards to some aspect of accuracy, sensitivity, specificity and/or precision.
-Ultimately the choice of metric will depend on the intended use of the model.
+In response to the general problem of biases in classifiers, many metrics have been proposed to measure binary-classifiers [see @tbl:validation;
+@Gu2009EvaMea; @Drummond2006CosCur] and are indicative of how well the model performs with regards to some aspect of accuracy, sensitivity, specificity and/or precision.
+Ultimately the choice of metric will depend on the intended use of the model: there is not a single definition of "success", but rather different interpretation of what sources of error are acceptable for a given application.

 | Name                      | Value | Success         | Description                                                   |
 |:--------------------------|:------|:----------------|:--------------------------------------------------------------|